dcoeurjo/OTColorTransfer/docs-source/index.md

 efficient implementations of these tools are not so difficult.

-This project contains both this documentation and some C++ codes that implement the color transfer with as few dependencies as possible.
+This project contains both this documentation and some C++ codes that implement the color transfer with as few dependencies as possible (just modern C++ compiler with OpenMP for best performances).

 ## Building the code